-Planning wasn’t easy because we only have less than one and a half months to prepare.
+Planning wasn’t easy because we only had less than one and a half months to prepare.
 A lot of research happened.
 As much as possible the goal was to prepare everything for a smooth trip.

 Taiwan Travel Guide